cloudkitects/Stellar.Pluralize/README.md

 # Stellar.Pluralize
 This is a **breaking** .NET 6.0 refactor of Sarath KCM's [Pluralize.NET](https://github.com/sarathkcm/Pluralize.NET) library.

-This library pluralizes or singularizes almost any English word based on built-in, default rule sets for plural, singular, irregular and uncountable words.
+This library pluralizes or singularizes almost any English word based on built-in and/or user-defined rules for plural, singular, irregular and uncountable words.

-You can add rules to the rule sets or pass in new rule sets to the pluralizer constructors.

-The add or update helpers take in regex strings and optional regex options and will throw for invalid regex patterns.
+Rule add or update helpers take in regex patterns and a replacement string with `$n` interpolation placeholders for matches, and will throw for invalid regex patterns.

-$0, $1, etc. literals in rule replacement values are interpolated with captured groups. $0 matches the entire word and $1 typically the root.

 # Usage
 ```C#